dinakaranonline/blog/_posts/2020-09-06-GateCrashing-Machine-Learning-without-being-Data-Scientist-or-Math-Python-Programming-Nerd.md

 [https://pages.awscloud.com/AWS-Hour-Power-ML-Jul2020.html](https://pages.awscloud.com/AWS-Hour-Power-ML-Jul2020.html)

-Once the power of Machine Learning using the AI services, the next step may be to look at building Machine Learning Models for a specific business problem domain and refine the models to better target products to customers or help to build and drive efficiency across the spectrum.
+Once the power of Machine Learning using the AI services are leveraged and understood really well,  the next step may be to look at building Machine Learning Models for a specific business problem domain and refine the models to better target products to customers or help to build and drive efficiency.